Decaying Sensitivity of the Zero Solution for a Class of Nonlinear Optimal Control Problems: Introduction

 Building on earlier work on spatial decay phenomena in graph-structured nonlinear optimization problems (see \cite{shin2022expDecayNLP}), the paper \cite{shin2022lqr} establishes an exponential decay of the optimal feedback matrix for time-discrete linear–quadratic optimal control problems under stabilizability and detectability assumptions.
 Complementary to this line of work, \cite{zhang2023optimal} shows that the entries of the optimal feedback matrix decay exponentially, assuming that the system matrices exhibit a corresponding decay structure.
 We emphasize that all these results require linearity of the dynamics.

 Further notions of decay and sensitivity have been investigated in other contexts.
-Spatial decay of sensitivities has also been studied for optimal control problems governed by partial differential equations and more general evolution equations, see \cite{goettlich2025spatialexponentialdecayperturbations,goettlich2024perturbationspdeconstrainedoptimalcontrol,oppeneiger2025spatialdecayperturbationshyperbolic}.
+Spatial decay of sensitivities has also been studied for optimal control problems governed by partial differential equations and more general evolution equations, see \cite{goettlich2026spatialexponentialdecayperturbations,goettlich2025perturbationspdeconstrainedoptimalcontrol,oppeneiger2025spatialdecayperturbationshyperbolic}.
 Exponential decay with respect to time, rather than space, is for example analyzed in \cite{shin2021controllability,na2020exponential,GrSS20}.
 Moreover, scalable reinforcement learning methods exploiting exponential decay properties of the $Q$-function are proposed in \cite{qu2022scalableReinforcement}.

-In this work, we establish spatial decay properties of sensitivities for a class of finite-dimensional nonlinear optimal control problems under an asymptotic controllability assumption.
+In this work, we establish spatial decay properties of sensitivities for a class of finite-dimensional nonlinear optimal control problems under an exponential null-controllability assumption.
+In particular, we investigate how the effect of a nonzero initial value in a single subsystem propagates through a network of coupled subsystems, and show that this effect decays with their distance in the network.
 Our result can be viewed as a first step toward a nonlinear extension of the sensitivity decay results for linear–quadratic optimal control problems obtained in \cite{shin2022lqr}.
-In contrast to the linear–quadratic setting of \cite{shin2022lqr}, where the analysis relies on matrix-based arguments, the nonlinear nature of the problem necessitates a fundamentally different proof technique.
-In order to derive decay properties without resorting to localization arguments, we introduce a controllability condition tailored to the nonlinear setting.
-To focus on this core mechanism, we consider a simplified yet nontrivial class of problems with nonlinear but decoupled dynamics and a quadratic cost functional, and analyze the decay of sensitivities of the zero solution.
+However, the present result is not a straightforward generalization of the linear–quadratic setting since the analysis therein relies crucially on matrix-based arguments that are no longer available in the nonlinear case.
+The nonlinear nature of the problem introduces fundamentally new difficulties, which require a different proof strategy.
+In particular, in order to derive decay properties without resorting to localization arguments, we introduce a null-controllability condition tailored to the nonlinear setting.
+To focus on this core mechanism, we consider a simplified yet nontrivial class of problems with nonlinear but decoupled dynamics and a quadratic cost functional.

 The outline of the paper is as follows.
 After introducing the problem setting in the next section, Section~\ref{sec:main_result} presents the main theorem.
 Its proof is given in Section~\ref{sec:proof}.
 A numerical test case is discussed in Section~\ref{sec:numerics}, and the paper concludes with Section~\ref{sec:conclusion}.